pnlbwh/pnlNipype/docs/TUTORIAL.md

 **NOTE** Any additional arguments to *eddy_openmp*, *topup*, and *applytopup* can be provided by a copy of `scripts/eddy_config.txt` file.

 **NOTE** We observed that `--repol` flag for outlier replacement does not work well for lower b-value shells.
 If this flag is provided, we run eddy_openmp/cuda twice-- *with* and *without* `--repol` and then replace *with* b-value<=500 shells by *without*.

+**NOTE** The script automatically decides whether to use `eddy_openmp` or `eddy_cuda`.
+If CUDA binary `nvcc` is present in the environment variable PATH, then `eddy_cuda` is used.
+By default `eddy_cuda` runs on GPU #0 by default.
+In addition, you need to create a soft link `eddy_cuda` in `fsl/bin/` directory for `eddy_cuda8.0` or `eddy_cuda9.1` depending on the version of CUDA you have.
+If you want to override the default GPU device, use `export CUDA_VISIBLE_DEVICES=1` or whatever.
+However, do not get confused by the console message:

+    ...................Allocated GPU # 0...................
+    Loading prediction maker
+    Evaluating prediction maker model
+    Checking for outliers
+    Calculating parameter updates

+It will always show `GPU # 0`, but `nvidia-smi` command will display the correct GPU being used.

 # Epi correction